willclapp/Replication245B/README2.md

-This is a read me file that I worte to learn how to use Github
+This is a read me file that I wrote to learn how to use Github